The current Student Section consists of Student Section Members, led by the Student Section Chair, Kiu Sum.

-The Student Section Chair is to provide feedback to the Nutrition Society Advisory Council on issues relevant and important to the student population which can influence decisions made by the Trustees.
-The Student Section Chair is an elected role, voted for by students and the Chair serves for a period of two years, offering the post-holder a fantastic opportunity to shape the direction of the Society and enhance the student member experience in collaboration with the Student Section.
+The role of the Student Section Chair is to provide feedback to the Nutrition Society Advisory Council on issues relevant and important to the student population which can influence decisions made by the Trustees.
+The Student Section Chair is an elected role, voted for by students and the Chair serves for a period of two years, offering the post holder a fantastic opportunity to shape the direction of the Society and enhance the student member experience, in collaboration with the Student Section.
 It also gives an invaluable insight into the work of the Society and its governance and is a valuable addition to any CV.

 Membership of our global nutritional science community offers a host of benefits, from access to the latest evidence based research to event discounts and travel grants.

 Find out more about our history, from how the Nutrition Society was first established, to how we’ve become the largest learned Society in Europe today.